> Other sample legal translations from Turkish to English

-(Additional paragraph: 4/7/2019-7181/Article 1) If the parties to contracts with the object of transferring ownership of immovable properties have different land registry offices or are organized abroad, the contract may be concluded through the separate obtaining of the parties’ intentions by officials.
-The procedural and substantive rules on the implementation of this paragraph are to be laid down in a manual.
+(Additional paragraph: 4/7/2019-7181/Article 1) If the parties to contracts with the object of transferring immovable property ownership have different land registry offices or are organized abroad, the contract may be concluded through the separate obtaining of the parties’ intentions by officials.
+The procedural and substantive rules on the implementation of this paragraph are to be laid down in a sub-regulation.

 (Additional paragraph: 15/1/2009-5831/Article 1) The director of land registry or an appointed authorized officer serving in nearby provinces or sub-provinces may be authorized by the General Directorate of Land Registry and Cadastre to conduct business on certain days in places where there are fewer than five hundred annual contractual and non-contractual transactions at offices apart from land registry offices situated in provinces.

-(Additional paragraph: 15/1/2009-5831/Article 1) The procedural and substantive rules on the compilation of official deeds are to be laid down in a manual.
+(Additional paragraph: 15/1/2009-5831/Article 1) The procedural and substantive rules on the compilation of official deeds are to be laid down in a sub-regulation.

-Should interested parties so wish, officers attend at residences to compile official deeds and attachment and restraint orders deliverable at such time are served on the officer who attends at the residence to make the official deed.
+Should interested parties so wish, officers attend at residences to compile official deeds and at such time deliverable attachment and restraint orders are notified to the officer who attends at the residence to make the official deed.

 (Additional provision: 2/4/1998-4358/Article 3) The parties’ tax identification numbers are recorded on the official deed along with their identification particulars.
-(Amended: 6/3/1981-1981/Article 1) The land registry office officials who compile the official deed with the parties sign it and the director of land registry or an assigned officer approve it.
+(Amended: 6/3/1981-1981/Article 1) The parties and compiling land registry office officials sign the official deed and the director of land registry or an assigned officer approve it.
 The bringing of witnesses may be requested in cases in which doubt surrounds the identity of the parties.
 Provisions imposing a statutory requirement for the attendance of witnesses are unprejudiced.
 The same procedure is applied with contracts made pursuant to Law number 711 of 11 January 1926.

 Notation is made ex officio in the land register of the promises to grant an easement mentioned in the first paragraph.
 Notation is made in the land register of such official deeds concerning the promise to grant an easement and this also binds subsequent owners of the immovable property to which it attaches.